faranalytics/data_science_project_template/README.md

 ## Introduction
  In the data science domain projects are sometimes shared as an informal assemblage of scripts.
 A `requirements.txt` file is sometimes used in order to reconstruct the project's environment.
 This [flat-layout](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/) project template provides an alternative packaging approach that follows formal conventions for packaging a Python project.

- It consists of a single `package` that contains `materials`, `methods`, and `results` sub-packages.
+ It consists of a single `package` that contains `materials`, `methods`, and `results` sub-module.
 Project dependencies are specified in the `pyproject.toml` file.
 The package is installed like an ordinary Python package.
 Utility functions can be conveniently imported into notebooks from anywhere in the package.
 It makes imports seamless without having to modify `sys.path` or set the `PYTHONPATH` environment variable.

 ## Table of Contents
 - [Usage](#usage)